tamagusko/tamagusko.github.io/README.md

 `2009-2018`
 **Civil Engineer | Researcher**, *LabTrans, Brazil.*
-(4yr. intern and 5yr.
+(4yr.
+Intern and 5yr.
 Engineer/Researcher)
 Technical studies and development of projects for weigh-in-motion systems;
 Engineering economics, cost-benefit and life-cycle analysis of pavements;
 Implementation of ITS technologies for real-time highway monitoring;